 RZSS is committed to being fair, open and inclusive.
 We believe that RZSS benefits from the involvement of volunteers from diverse cultures, perspectives and experiences.
-We will not discriminate on the grounds on gender, race, disability, age, religious beliefs, and so on.
+We will not discriminate on the grounds of gender, race, disability, age, religious beliefs, and so on.
 In some cases, extra support may be given to volunteers (e.g. those with disabilities).
 We expect our volunteers to adhere to the Guidelines on Equality and Diversity.
-We are committed to making this opportunity accessible and encourage anyone who may need reasonable adjustments to let us know during the application process.